 Slope is the 2nd most critical factor and can be the primary factor in certain situations.
 In a nut shell, flat ground warms slower than ground tilted toward the sun.
 The greater the slope, the more sun exposure and faster warming.
 A southern facing slope at 45° with no shade is getting a full dose of sun.
 On the February 2 2019 CMS foray, the only live enoki & oyster mushrooms that were found were on southern facing 45° angle slopes along Cherry Creek. https://cmsweb.org/category/foray/foray-report/

-Shade, is the next most important factor.
+Shade/location selection, is the next most important factor.
 Obviously if you have a building or fence blocking the sun, orientation becomes less important but the main shade to be concerned with is from trees.
-If you have a deciduous tree w/ no leafs, there is still about a 50% reduction in available sun light.
+If you have a deciduous tree w/ no leaves, there is still about a 50% reduction in available sun light.
 A coniferous tree can block almost all the useful sun for a good part of the day if it is directly south or south west of the location of interest.
 So not only is the consideration of shade important but also the orientation of the shade as well.
 There are a few more factors that also affect finding mushrooms this time of year in Denver.

 Altitude differences in Denver are measured in the hundreds of feet not thousands of feet like in the mountains.
 But hundreds of feet can make a big difference at this time of year.
 The confluence of Cherry Creek at the Platte River is definitely warmer than say the area below the Cherry Creek State Park dam.
 There might only be a 500 foot drop in elevation but this can add up to dramatic increase in temperature.
 The lower part of the creek can easily be a week ahead of the upper part of the creek.